AntonioTorres23/OpenGL_Notes/Cubemaps.md

 ![[Pasted image 20250613161313.png]]

 We calculate a reflection vector R (green) around the object's normal vector N (red) based on the view direction vector I (grey).
 We can calculate this reflection vector using GLSL's built-in reflect function.
 The resulting vector R is then used as a direction vector to index/sample the cubemap, returning a color value of the environment.
+The resulting effect is that the object seems to reflect the skybox.

+Since we already have a skybox setup in our scene, creating reflections isn't too difficult.